sdiehl/typechecker-zoo/docs/src/implementations/coc/calculus-of-constructions.md

 ## Theoretical Significance

-The Calculus of Constructions is more than just another extension of System-F; it has a profound theoretical significance.
+The CoC is more than just another extension of System-F; it has a profound theoretical significance.
 It essentially demonstrates the fundamental unity between computation and mathematics.
 Which is one of the most profound ideas of theoretical computer science.

 By showing that every constructive mathematical proof corresponds to a program and every program type-checks according to logical principles, CoC bridges the gap between formal verification and practical programming.
 And thats pretty amazing!

 The system also provides a foundation for interactive theorem proving, where mathematical proofs are constructed through programming and verified through type checking.
-Proof assistants like Coq and Lean build upon the theoretical foundations established by the Calculus of Constructions, demonstrating the practical value of this unification.
+Proof assistants like Coq and Lean build upon the theoretical foundations established by the CoC, demonstrating the practical value of this unification.

 Although Coq is interesting historically, we're going to mostly be inspired by the Lean 4 model and adopt a small version of its type system and syntax in our toy implementation.